 Similar to the weight category above, the packed size of the Aspire was impressive.
 Gore-Tex named their product well: Paclite.
 It packs well and is very lightweight.
 OR was wise to use this material for one of the more versatile rain pants on the market.

 Outdoor Research thought through the features on the Aspire very thoroughly.
 They don't have hand pockets, but they added a single zippered back pocket, which you can also stuff the pants into for protection or to make them less unruly to throw into a small bag or duffel.
 There is a clippable loop in this pocket as well.

-The grippy elastic waistband and adjustable drawcord make these pants easy to slip on, and the 3/4 side zips make it easier to get these pants on when wearing boots.
-The cuffs have that similar grippy elastic with a secure button closure to keep them from spontaneously unzipping.
+The elastic waistband adjustable drawcord make these pants easy to slip on, and the 3/4 side zips make it easier to get these pants on when wearing boots.
+The cuffs have a grippy elastic with a secure button closure to keep them from spontaneously unzipping.
 We also loved the tiny loops where we can tie cord to turn the bottoms of these pants into gaiters for use in snow or off trail where the legs can get inadvertently pushed up our legs either from the brush or as we posthole in the snow.